Harrk/laravel-commonmark/README.md

 This also seemed like a good opportunity to gain some experience with open-source projects.

 ## Installation
-This package can only be installed with Laravel 5.6.
+This package supports Laravel 5.5 and 5.6.

 ```bash
 $ composer require harrk/laravel-commonmark